 Child Survival Program (2005 – 2007)

-Scott had the privilege of serving as the Director of CSP during its earliest days.
-When he began in 2005, Compassion had 34 programs globally and most of them were in Latin America with a programmatic focus on early child development.
-During those two years he grew the program from 34 projects to 174 and drove the focus to reach those at greatest risk.
-Two years later, when visiting Doreen’s CSP in Uganda, he had a chance to visit Doreen.
+Scott had the privilege of serving as the Director of a Child Survival Program.
+In two years he grew the number of programs from 34 to 174 operating in 26 countries.
+The Child Survival Program supported Margaret to care for Doreen and meet her medical needs (she was an HIV+ baby).
+Two years later, when visiting Doreen’s CSP in Uganda, Scott had a chance to visit Doreen.
 She was thriving and even able to help her “mother” (Margaret) with dishes and caring for the goats.

 AIDS Initiative (2004 – 2008)

-In 2004 Scott launched Compassion’s AIDS Initiative.
-He drafted the AIDS Blueprint and worked with Compassion’s African Health Specialists to understand, design and revise programs for prevention as well as treatment of children and caregivers with HIV/AIDS.
+In 2004, Dr. Todd launched Compassion’s AIDS Initiative.
+He drafted the Blueprint and worked with global Health Specialists to understand, design and revise programs for prevention as well as treatment of children and caregivers with HIV/AIDS.
 One of the life-changing moments in this work came in February 2005 when he met Jacqueline (photo on right).

 After Jacqueline’s death he made a promise: “I will do whatever I can with whatever influence God grants to not be too late for the rest of them”.
 As a team they worked tirelessly and within two years every child in Compassion’s African programs that needed antiretroviral medicine was receiving that medicine.